 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 DNA microarray and double helix, illustration.
 DNA (deoxyribonucleic acid) microarray technology allows biologists to study thousands of genes at once.
 An array of DNA sequences for a particular set of genes is created, fixed to a supporting slide or chip.
 Samples of genetic material are then labelled with fluorescent markers and added to the chip.
-The genetic material in the samples binds to sites on the array which have a matching (complementary) sequence, producing a pattern for analysis (lower right).
-Above is seen the double helix structure of DNA that enables the complementary binding.
+The genetic material in the samples binds to sites on the array which have a matching (complementary) sequence, producing a pattern for analysis (right).
+At left, the double helix structure of DNA that enables the complementary binding.
 It comprises a sugar-phosphate backbone and paired bases.

 Model release not required.
 Property release not required.